bmhayward/Transcode/README.md

 +FUTURAMA_S03E01.m4v | 04/12/2016 | 06:44:11 | 00:02:38 | 204.952179 | 1428.14 | 13.79
 AIRPLANE_t00.m4v | 03/14/2016 | 13:00:48 | 00:18:34 | 113.191116 | 2247.79 | 17.16

-By default, reports are created from `.log` files located in `/Transcode/Logs` and the report opened in Numbers.app.
+By default, reports are created from `.log` files located in `/Transcode/Logs` and the report opened with Numbers.app.
 Drag-n-drop individual log files or a folder of log files onto Transcode Log Analyzer to create log specific reports.

 The application used to open reports can be modified via Transcode’s preferences.